AlvaLind/pairs-memory-game/README.md

     <ul>
       LightHouse
       <ul>
-        <li>Through using lighthouse in devtools I checked that the game is performing well in accessibility, performance, SEO and Best Practices.
+        <li>Through using lighthouse in devtools I checked that the game is performing well in accessibility, performance, SEO, and Best Practices.
         <img src="documents/lighthouse-memory-game.png" alt="a picture of the lighthouse test-results."></li>
       </ul>
     </ul>